-Do not reduce taxable income or increase a loss on line 1 by any net operating loss (NOL) carryback or capital loss carryback, unless that NOL carryback or capital loss carryback resulted from or was adjusted by the redetermination of your income from a long-term contract for look-back purposes.
+Do not reduce taxable income or increase a loss on line 1 by any carryback of a net operating loss, capital loss, or net section 1256 contracts loss, except to the extent that carryback resulted from or was adjusted by the redetermination of your income from a long-term contract for look-back purposes.

-In each column, show a net increase to income as a positive amount and a net decrease to income as a negative amount
+In each column, show a net increase to income as a positive amount and a net decrease to income as a negative amount.